CSGSOHackathonFall2020/Hungry-Hackers/README.md

 # Hungry-Hackers
 Simple front end code for a webpage desgined for ISU students where they can post questions and solutions related to their assignments.
 Front end code uses React.js.
-Open index.html to view the webpage.
+Open index.html to view the webpage and enter anything for net id and password then press log in.
+The sign up button doesn't do anything.